Part I Build It The Weekend Sprint

 Meta-Pattern: Skeleton-First Rule (extract skeleton, generate flesh)

-The safest place to spend stochasticity is in the “flesh” of a change, not the “skeleton.”
+The safest place to use model freedom is in the “flesh” of a change, not the “skeleton.”

 Rule: extract structural facts deterministically (signatures, routes, schemas, inventories).
 Treat them as read-only inputs.
 The model is only allowed to fill in descriptions or implementation details inside a bounded edit region.

-Failure mode: if you let the model generate the skeleton, it can invent structure (an endpoint that doesn’t exist, a signature that was never shipped).
-Those invented facts then enter the Map, get fed back into later runs as “context,” and the loop starts optimizing against fiction.
-This is Map Contamination in SDaC: generation contaminates what later runs treat as extracted fact.
+Failure mode: if you let the model generate the skeleton, it can invent structure: an endpoint that doesn’t exist, a signature that was never shipped.
+Those invented facts then enter the docs, get fed back into later runs as “context,” and the loop starts optimizing against fiction.
+In the book, that failure mode is called Map Contamination.

-Mechanism: re-extract the skeleton from the candidate and compare it to the skeleton extracted from the Terrain.
+Mechanism: re-extract the skeleton from the candidate and compare it to the skeleton extracted from the code.
 Fail fast on mismatch.

 terrain_skeleton = extract_from_terrain()